A daily snout-to-tail exam accomplishes several important things all at once, but most importantly, it teaches what is ‘normal for the dog.

 Check the feet.

-There may be a large dimple near the pastern pad where the skin folds in between the tendon and bone.
+There may be a large dimple near the pastern pad where the skin folds between the tendon and bone.
 Check the pastern pad for cuts, cracks, and tenderness.
 Flex the pastern joint.
-The leg starts to split off into five digits from the pastern joint: four toes and a dewclaw.
+The leg starts to split into five digits from the pastern joint: four toes and a dewclaw.
 Some dogs have a functional dewclaw, which they use similar to a thumb to grasp things while chewing.
 In others, the dewclaw hangs loosely and may be prone to injury.
 In some dogs, the dewclaw may be surgically removed.
 Check each pad in the paw the same as the pastern pad.
 Check between the pads for cuts, thorns, burrs, and ticks.
 Feel along each toe.
 The bones in dog toes go in unexpected directions, kind of like a “Z.” Make sure you know what normal feels like so the next time you step on your dog’s paw, you won’t assume his toes are broken because the bones feel so crooked.
 Check that none of the toenails are split, cracked, sharp, overgrown, or worn into the quick.

 Once a week, pick a day and trim toenails.
 You may also apply pad toughener or Musher’s Secret to the pads, depending on whether it’s needed that particular day.